Remembering Will Campbell: Does Anyone Here NOT Know Amazing Grace?

 Wednesday to Friday, June 26-28, 2013

 With James Lawson’s sermon still ringing in my ears, and Will Campbell’s way of living life fully and loving others inclusively, still overflowing my heart, I got in my car several days later, and I drove to North Carolina.
-It was a return to one of my Baptist families, some of the same Baptists who met to remember Will, others I only see once a year, all gathered for the Cooperative Baptist Fellowship (CBF) and Baptist Women in Ministry (BWIM).
+It was a return to one of my Baptist families.
+These are some of the same Baptists who met to remember Will.
+Others I only see once a year.
+We all gathered for the Cooperative Baptist Fellowship (CBF) and Baptist Women in Ministry (BWIM).

 On Friday night, Suzii Paynter, new executive coordinator of CBF, addressed a crowd of more than 2,500.
 This moment in time still surprises me.
 We elected a woman to lead CBF.
 Amazing grace indeed.
-She knows us well and back in March she hit the ground running with her new call.
+She knows us well.
+And earlier in March, she hit the ground running with her new call.
 In her first address to the Fellowship, her refrain was: “We can be alone, or we can be a fellowship.”
 She gave example after example of how to live up to our name and cooperate together.
 She preached: “Freedom denied to any is ultimately freedom denied to all.”
-This freedom is an invitation to the power of life lived to its fullest and to the power of loving inclusively.
+This freedom is an invitation to the power of life lived to its fullest.
+And to the power of loving inclusively.

 I think I felt the wind of God’s Spirit blowing where it willed.
 And I’m almost sure I heard Will Campbell laughing with delight at the unfolding of it all.
 Surely amazing grace was flowing through this stream of religion.
 Surely it was woven like a strand into the relationships and lives and loves of these Baptists.